| | |

 Prosthetic breasts have been around for quite some time.
 However, for many women they are not the right answer.

-Reason number one: patients can’t use them immediately after their surgeries.
+Problem #1: patients can’t use them immediately after their surgeries.
 Surgeries, of course, require stitches that need time to heal.
 Since traditional prosthetic breasts are made of silicone, they can’t be worn next to the skin.

-Reason number two: they’re expensive.
+Problem #2: they’re expensive.
 Sometimes insurance will cover the cost, but often it won’t.

-Reason number three: they tend to be uncomfortable.
-Many women have found them hot and heavy.
+Problem #3: Many women have found them hot and heavy.
 (Not hard to believe… imagine keeping a piece of silicone next to your bare skin, trapped by the fabric of your bra.
 No thank you!)

 knitted knocker